DIY Viewer

 Key files:

-diyviewer/src/lib/refyne.ts- Refyne API client and schemadiyviewer/src/lib/db.ts- Database operationsdiyviewer/src/pages/add.astro- Tutorial extraction pagediyviewer/src/pages/tutorial/[id].astro- Tutorial detail pagediyviewer/src/pages/checklist.astro- Materials checklist
+diyviewer/src/lib/refyne.ts- Refyne SDK integration and schemadiyviewer/src/lib/db.ts- Database operationsdiyviewer/src/pages/add.astro- Tutorial extraction pagediyviewer/src/pages/tutorial/[id].astro- Tutorial detail pagediyviewer/src/pages/checklist.astro- Materials checklist

 Try It Yourself